Conversations

 Listing conversations

-curl "http://localhost:27247/v1/conversations?sortBy=updatedAt"The sidebar shows recent conversations with titles and timestamps.
+Section titled “Listing conversations”The sidebar in the web UI shows recent conversations with titles and timestamps.
 Click any conversation to load it.

 Auto-titling